 That night, I was having difficulty trying to sleep.
 At about 11:30, our cats, who had been conspicuously absent all day, came out of hiding and joined me on the bed.
 They stretched out in front of me like two little sphinxes and then started staring at the doorway of the bedroom as if they were watching someone.
 I turned and saw nothing.
 Then I looked back at the cats and their heads, in one smooth synchronized motion, moved from gazing at the doorway up to the center of the room directly above the bed.
 I knew immediately that they were watching Judi’s spirit and at that moment I felt her hands touching my back gently.
 She was letting me know that she was with me.

 I am grateful for the time we had together.
 We shared a lifetime in three years and touched each other’s lives forever.
-Her funeral was attended by more than three hundred people including fifty of her students.
+Her funeral was attended by more than five hundred people including fifty of her students.
 As part of her eulogy, I read some of the letters the kids had sent her.
 They used words like “greatest teacher” and “the shining light in our school” to describe her.

 One of our seminary classmates sang Judi’s favorite song.
 “The Rose.”
 Tears welled up among the gathering as she sang…